 Blood-Brain Barrier Function

 The blood-brain barrier (BBB) forms a boundary that limits movement of substances from the blood to the brain.
 The BBB is comprised of brain microvascular endothelial cells (BMECs) that form a monolayer lining the vasculature.
-BMECs together with astrocytes, neurons, pericytes, microglia, and extracellular matrix, form the neurovascular unit.
+BMECs, together with astrocytes, neurons, pericytes, microglia, and extracellular matrix, form the neurovascular unit.
 BMECs have a tightly regulated paracellular structure that allows the BBB to maintain high trans-endothelial electrical resistance (TEER), which limits passive diffusion and serves as an indicator of barrier integrity1,2.
 BMECs also have proteins that assist with transcellular movement such as endocytosis, transcytosis, and transmigration, as well as extravasation of leukocytes during an immune response3.
 BMECs rely on influx and efflux transporters for nourishment and removal of waste products, in order to maintain a homeostatic balance in the brain3.
 For example, solute carrier family 2 member 1 (SLC2A1) is an influx transporter responsible for the movement of glucose across the BBB4, while efflux transporters such as the ATP binding cassette subfamily B member 1 (ABCB1) and the ATP binding cassette subfamily C member 1 (ABCC1) are responsible for returning substrates back into the blood stream3,5–7.
 ABCB1 substrates include morphine, verapamil4, and antipsychotics such as olanzapine and risperidone8, while the ABCC1 transporter has a variety of substrates including sulfate conjugates, vincristine, and glucuronide conjugates4.

 Application of BBB Models in Psychiatric Disorders